-Trial delayed for former HPD officer as more information on Katherine Kealoha’s role as prosecutor is sought
+Trial of former HPD officer delayed as more info tied to Kealoha is sought

-HONOLULU (HawaiiNewsNow) -The swirling Katherine Kealoha scandal leads to another delay in the DUI trial of former Honolulu Police Sergeant Albert Lee.
+HONOLULU (HawaiiNewsNow) -The swirling Katherine Kealoha scandal leads to another delay in the DUI trial of former Honolulu Police Sergeant, Albert Lee.

 Lee’s trial was supposed to start this week but is on hold indefinitely while his attorney awaits cooperation from the city prosecutor’s office, where Kealoha was once a high ranking deputy.

-Circuit Court Judge Edward Kubo has expressed concern on several occasions, and most recently revealed that an investigative grand jury was empaneled by Kealoha’s Career Criminal Unit, even though this was a misdemeanor DUI case.
+Circuit Court Judge Edward Kubo has expressed concern on several occasions, and most recently revealed that an investigative grand jury was impaneled by Kealoha’s Career Criminal Unit, even though this was a misdemeanor DUI case.

 “I have the investigative grand jury transcripts," Judge Kubo said in a hearing this month, "I had to do my own research to find the date and find the transcripts and order it, because the state wouldn’t even give me the date.”

-The date of that investigative grand jury, September 26, 2017, ten months after the Albert Lee’s vehicle crashed into a Hawaiian Electric Company structure.
-Lee was found in the passenger’s seat and said he didn’t remember who was driving him home.
+The date of that investigative grand jury, September 26, 2017, was ten months after Albert Lee’s vehicle crashed into a Hawaiian Electric Company structure.

+Lee was found in the passenger’s seat and said he didn’t remember who was driving him home because he fell asleep.

-Lee’s attorney claims vindictive prosecution by the prosecutors office because Lee was an FBI witness before Kealoha was charged with federal crimes related to a massive public corruption scandal.
+Lee’s attorney claims vindictive prosecution by the city prosecutor’s office because Lee was an FBI witness against Kealoha at the time.
+The federal grand jury since indicted her for dozens of crimes related to a massive public corruption scandal.

 Lee’s role as a federal witness stems from an arrest that Kealoha allegedly tried to block in 2015.